JaredConover/iOS-lead-essentials/Notes/ios-lead-essentials-notes/Essential Developer/iOS Lead Essentials Notes/0014_Speeding_up_Development_by_Reducing_Debugging_Time.md

 In our case here since we are calling static methods on our `URLProtocolStub` to start and stop request interception, we will call those methods in the setup and teardown of our `XCTestCase` instead of manually before and after every test.

+Move the creation of the `URLSessionHTTPClient` to a helper factory method so that as we implement the client, if we ever have to change its api's ( to inject some dependencies for example) - we won't break our current tests for which those changes are irrelevant.

+Mike calls this a 'classic factory method' by which I suppose he means that unnecessary details are abstracted out away from the calling contexts where they're not needed?

+Mike says here our factory method could theoretically return our `HTTPClient` since our implementation is technically supposed to implement that protocol.
+We do not yet have this conformance at the current stage though so we will make a mental note to have the `makeSUT` return `HTTPClient` as soon as we implement the protocol (ie: return an abstraction rather than a concrete type so we can protect our tests from implementation details)